rust-lang/rust/src/doc/trpl/advanced-linking.md

 Note that this feature is currently hidden behind the `feature(link_args)` gate because this is not a sanctioned way of performing linking.
-Right now `rustc` shells out to the system linker, so it makes sense to provide extra command line arguments, but this will not always be the case.
+Right now `rustc` shells out to the system linker (`gcc` on most systems, `link.exe` on MSVC), so it makes sense to provide extra command line arguments, but this will not always be the case.
 In the future `rustc` may use LLVM directly to link native libraries, in which case `link_args` will have no meaning.
+You can achieve the same effect as the `link-args` attribute with the `-C link-args` argument to `rustc`.

 It is highly recommended to *not* use this attribute, and rather use the more formal `#[link(...)]` attribute on `extern` blocks instead.